A sweet floral-infused vanilla fragrance: Rihanna’s Nude

 - Minajesty: Minajesty is a great fruity scent that’s not sickly sweet, though it leans on the youthful side.
 The bright pink hair on the bottle is so extra, but hey, it’s Nicki Minaj!
 The juice is more subdued than its kitschy vessel might suggest.
 I get Viva La Juicy Rose vibes — it’s a citrusy, floral scent that’s grounded by musk and vanilla in the base notes.

 That’s the extent of my budget-friendly vanilla fragrances…for now.
-I hope that anyone who wants to smell like a baked good discovers good finds here.
-Let me know in the comments what your favorite vanilla/gourmand scents are!
+I hope that anyone who wants to smell like a baked good discovers good finds here!